Metrological detection of entanglement generated by non-Gaussian operations: Realistic detection of non-Gaussian entanglement

 The effect of optical losses can be entirely absorbed by the covariance matrix when it is the same in both modes \cite{Walschaers2019}.
 The covariance matrix of the input squeezed state $V_{0}$ is modified in the following way $V_{\eta}=(1-\eta) V_{0}+\eta\mathds{1}$, where $\eta$ represents the amount of losses.
 For instance, the probability distribution related to the quantum state given by Equation (\ref{UnSymPsi}) with $\phi=\pi/4$ and $r_{A}=r_{B}\equiv r$ is now

 with $\sigma^{2}=(1-\eta) \,e^{-2r}+ \eta$.
 A similar but less straightforward result is obtained for general values of $\phi$, $r_{A}$ and $r_{B}$.

-Figure \ref{F4} shows the effect of losses on the detection of entanglement for photon-subtracted states with $\phi=\pi/4$ and $s_{A}=s_{B}$ (Figure \ref{F4}a), $s_{A}=1$ dB and varying $s_{B}$ (Figure \ref{F4}b), and $s_{A}=2$ dB and varying $s_{B}$ (Figure \ref{F4}c).
-In Figure \ref{F4b} we use the same state but now with $s_{A}=-s_{B}$ (Figure \ref{F4b}a), $s_{A}=1$ dB and varying $s_{B}$ (Figure \ref{F4b}b), and $s_{A}=2$ dB and varying $s_{B}$ (Figure \ref{F4b}c).
-In general, the effect of losses increases with the amount of input squeezing, and the metrological entanglement is more resilient for input squeezing along different quadratures.
-For $s_{A}>0, s_{B}>0$, the metrological detection of entanglement is resilient up to $\approx 20\%$ for input values of squeezing between 1 and 2 dB, whereas for $s_{A}>0, s_{B}<0$, the metrological detection of entanglement is resilient up to $\approx 70\%$ for highly asymmetric input squeezing.
+Figure \ref{F4} shows the effect of losses on the detection of entanglement for single photon-subtracted states with $\phi=\pi/4$ and different squeezing parameters: Figure \ref{F4} (a) corresponds to in-phase squeezing $s_{A}=s_{B}<0$ ranging from $-1$ to $-6$ dB; in Figure \ref{F4} (b) $s_A$ is positive, while $s_B$ is negative and equals the optimal in-quadrature squeezing -- given by $r_{B}=\log{(1/(1+2\sinh{(r_{A})})^{1/2})}$ (see the dashed line in Figure \ref{F3}b).
+For in-quadrature input squeezing, the metrological detection of entanglement is resilient up to $\approx 5\%$, whereas for in-phase input squeezing, the metrological detection of entanglement is resilient up to $\approx 15\%$ for input values of squeezing between -4 and -6 dB.
 Moreover, entanglement is more resilient to losses in comparison with quantum steering, where the losses threshold is about $7\%$ for the same states \cite{Lopetegui2022}.